scoarescoare/angular-brunch-true-north/CONVENTIONS.md

 ***

 * Use Coffeescript for scripts
-* Use Less for styles
+* Use SASS for styles
 * Use Jade for templates